rick-liyue-huang/Blog-NodeJs/README.md

 In this blog project, I will use some existed user whose username and password stored in mysql database to login the blog and create, update and delete his own blog articles, so I will use cookie and sessioin to store the username infomation.
 Because of the limitation of session, I will store the sessions on redis server, so that all node server processes can visit them.
 I create the 'req.cookie' and 'req.session' in 'app.js', and store the 'req.session' in redis by 'redis.js' in 'db' directory.

 Security is always the utmost important for network, so I use XSS module and 'escape' method to avoid these attacks, and also use 'crypto' module to encrypt the password existed in 'cryp.js' in 'utils' directory.
 Record the logs can be easily for the staff to know how the server works well or what happend after the server broke down.
 I also create method in 'log.js' in 'utils' to record the logs.
 I can select different methods to record logs in 'dev' and 'prod' environment. pm2 is a process management tool, I will use it in 'prod' environment.

+After all the process to complete the blog project, I master the basic skills and also know the intrinsic knowledge how to build one self-contained node server project.